-When you’re having a conversation with someone and want to talk about a third person’s personality/skills or you’re expressing appreciation over something’s quality, make use of bon.
+When you’re having a conversation with someone and want to talk about a third person’s personality/skills, or perhaps you’re expressing your appreciation for the quality of something, make use of bon.

-Ce chat est un bon animal de compagnie (This car is a good pet), masculine singular
+Ce chat est un bon animal de compagnie (This cat is a good pet) -> masculine singular

-Ce sont de bonnes cerises (It’s good cherries), feminine plural
+Ce sont de bonnes cerises (They’re good cherries) -> feminine plural

 Son parfum sent bon (Her perfume smells good)